 In June 2018, GASB issued Statement No. 89 Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
 This Statement established accounting requirements for interest cost incurred before the end of a construction period.
 Such interest cost includes all interest that previously was accounted for in accordance with the requirements of paragraphs 5-22 of Statement No. 62 Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, which are superseded by this Statement.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 As a result interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 This Statement also reiterates that in financial statements prepared using the current financial resources measurement focus, interest cost incurred before the end of a construction period should be recognized as an expenditure on a basis consistent with governmental fund accounting principles.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-Earlier application is encouraged.
-AMBAG has no plans for early implementation of this Statement.
+GASB issued Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by one year.
 At this time AMBAG is not certain of the effect of the adoption of Statement No. 89 will have on the accompanying financial statements.